Rescaling Egocentric Vision: Introduction and Related Datasets

 Since the dawn of machine learning for computer vision, datasets have been curated to train models, for single tasks from classification~\cite{imagenet,carreira2017quo} to detection~\cite{coco,gu2018ava}, captioning~\cite{Karpathy14,xu2016msr} and segmentation~\cite{ade,Perazzi2016}.
 Increasingly, datasets have been used for novel tasks, through pre-training~\cite{he2018rip,Mettes2016shuffle}, self-supervision~\cite{noroozi2016,Vondrick2018tracking} or additional annotations~\cite{gupta2015visual,CabaJHG18}.
 However, task adaptation demonstrates that models overfit to the data and annotations~\cite{zhai2019largescale,Moltisanti2017}.

-Alternatively, one dataset can be enriched with multiple annotations and tasks, towards learning intermediate representations through downstream and multi-task learning on the same input.
+Alternatively, one dataset can be enriched with multiple annotations and tasks, aimed towards learning intermediate representations through downstream and multi-task learning on the same input.
 This has been recently achieved for autonomous driving~\cite{zhou2019does,geiger2012we,Cordts2016Cityscapes,neuhold2017mapillary,yu2018bdd100k,huang2018apolloscape,nuscenes2019,yogamani2019woodscape} and scene understanding~\cite{zamir2018taskonomy,silberman2012indoor}.
 For example, Taskonomy~\cite{zamir2018taskonomy} contains 26 tasks ranging from edge detection to vanishing point estimation and scene classification.

-In comparison, the number of tasks proposed for video datasets~\cite{Damen2018EPICKITCHENS,gu2018ava,caba2015activitynet,rohrbach2015dataset,zhou2017procnets,Rohrbach2012} remains modest.
+In comparison, the number of tasks proposed for action and activity understanding datasets~\cite{Damen2018EPICKITCHENS,gu2018ava,caba2015activitynet,rohrbach2015dataset,zhou2017procnets,Rohrbach2012} remains modest.
 Often, this is limited by the source of videos in these datasets.
 YouTube~\cite{caba2015activitynet,zhou2017procnets} and movies~\cite{gu2018ava,rohrbach2015dataset} typically contain curated videos, with edited shots.
 However, attempts to define multiple challenges for these datasets have been exemplary.
 ActivityNet~\cite{caba2015activitynet} is the most popular video challenge, evaluated for localisation, dense captioning~\cite{krishna2017dense} and object detection~\cite{zhou2019grounded}.
 Similarly, AVA~\cite{gu2018ava} has challenges on action localisation and active speaker detection~\cite{roth2019ava}.